 She noted that the organization has grown to more than 80 members —including 10 states and provinces, 12 nations, seven tribes and four cities, plus dozens of businesses and nonprofit groups along with educational and research institutions.

 “Our partnerships are playing an important role, but we need to do more,” Hennessey said.
 “We need to expand the breadth and depth of those partnerships, and we need to get beyond the usual circle of people in this room.

 “We need to connect with people first.
 Why should they care?
 We need to make it relevant to the audience … and we need to identify actions,” she continued.
 “Without this connection, people are left wondering what they should do and feeling somewhat helpless with those curves (on graphs) that Dick (Feely) started us off with early in the day.”

 Moderator Jan Newton said she thought she heard gasps in the room when Feely outlined the frightening path forward, as ocean acidification picks up its pace because of changes in ocean chemistry.

-“We are understanding so much more and becoming more sophisticated about this issue,” Newton said.
-“As much as we are captive to our science, we have a huge responsibility here, and that gets to the point of communication.
-We get excited when one agency works with another agency, but we have to go way beyond that.”
+“We are understanding so much more and becoming more knowledgeable about this issue,” Newton said.
+“Not only are we are dedicated to our science, we also have a huge responsibility to society.
+Fruitful collaborations across agencies and institutions are essential to addressing this problem, as is clear communication to the public.”

 Communication with the public, she concluded, is being planned to outline the problem in some detail and gain momentum for a different path to the future.